Indonesia Vacations, Trips and Tours

 Lombok is a good alternative to Bali on Indonesia vacations with its excellent beaches.
 It is known for trekking to Indonesia’s second-highest volcano, Gunung Rinjani, through jungle-clad slopes.
 On arrival at the summit, you are rewarded with amazing views of the whole island.
 The small offshore island of Gili Trawangan is internationally renowned for beach parties, bars and beachside cocktail lounges.
 Fishing is a popular pastime as is surfing.

-The Komodo Dragon is the name for the very large lizards that can be found on 4 islands in Indonesia.
+The Komodo Dragon is the name for the very large lizard that can be found on 4 islands in Indonesia.
 These are Komodo, Rinca, Flores and Gili Montang which are all close together.
 Out of these four islands, Komodo is the one that is populated the most.
 It is the largest living species of lizard growing to a maximum length of 3 metres/10 feet and weighing up to approximately 70 kilograms/150 pounds.
 They live in caves, burrows and trees.
 Komodo Dragons are mostly active during the daytime and are very solitary animals, only coming together to feed and breed.
 They are capable of running rapidly and very fast in very brief spurts and can run up to 20 kilometres/12miles per hour.
 To see the Komodo Dragons on an Indonesia vacation, you go on a guided trek which is imperative as these creatures are dangerous and can bite.

 Borobudur Temple, Java